Sky Stream vs Sky Q: what are the differences? Which is better?

 You don't need to use Sky's own broadband for Sky Stream, although Sky recommends a minimum speed of 10Mbps.
 Sky Q requires a satellite dish – not every UK home can have one, though Sky says that 90 per cent are eligible.

 So what about the performance?
-Sky Stream benefits from much better picture quality than Sky Q. With native 4K content there's not much in it, but with many HD channels, especially those that use relatively high levels of compression on Sky Q, Sky Stream looks much better.
+With native 4K content there's not much in it, but with many HD channels, especially those that use relatively high levels of compression on Sky Q, Sky Stream looks better.
 Images are sharper and cleaner, with a distinct lack of ‘mosquito’ fizzing noise.
 Skin tones on background faces can look a bit more plasticky on Sky Stream than they do on Sky Q, but Sky Stream’s superior suppression of compression artefacts easily wins the day.

 This could actually be the single most tempting thing about Sky Stream for Sky Q users who’ve long struggled with the levels of noise many sub-4K Sky Q channels can suffer with.
 And it's all the more relevant considering that Sky Stream offers HD at no extra charge, whereas Sky Q has the cheek to ask extra for it.

-There is one generally small but occasionally frustrating issue with Sky Stream's streams, though – they arrive around 25-30 seconds behind Sky Q's broadcasts.
+There is one issue with Sky Stream's streams, though – they arrive around 25-30 seconds behind Sky Q's broadcasts.
 You might not think that a huge amount, but if you're watching a penalty shootout and you hear the triumphant cheers/agonising wails of your neighbours (or you get a ping on your phone from the Sky Sports Scores app) while the kicker is still placing the ball on the spot, it can really ruin your enjoyment.
-Hopefully Sky can reduce this delay over time.
+For some people, this will be a non-issue, for others, particularly hardcore football fans, it will be a major strike against Sky Stream.

 One other thing to note with Sky Stream: make sure you turn on the ‘Reduce judder with apps’ feature.
 Fail to do so, and your third-party apps will stutter like a broken motorbike.
 The Reduce judder option can introduce a touch of softness, especially when there's lots of motion.
 But this is minor compared to the distracting motion judder.